Interfacial Line Energy of a Topological Phase: Growth of clusters at finite temperature

-{\it Growth of clusters at finite temperature:} At finite $T$, thermal fluctuation reduces the stiffness of domain wall thereby reducing $\sigma_{\rm{cl}}$ from its $T=0$ value ($2J$)~\cite{kevin_pre_2005}.
+At finite $T$, thermal fluctuation reduces the stiffness of domain wall thereby reducing $\sigma_{\rm{cl}}$ from its $T=0$ value ($\sim 2J$)~\cite{shneidman_jcp_1999,kevin_pre_2005}.
 It is useful to note we work with $T< T_c$ where classical transition temperature $T_{c} \approx 2.269 J$~\cite{onsager_physrev_1944} (where Boltzmann constant is set to unity).
-Moreover, we consider temperatures much smaller than fermionic energy-scales, thus the effect of thermal fluctuation on quantum surface tension can be ignored.
-Thus with increasing temperature, since effective $\sigma_{\rm{cl}}$ reduces, we expect that $\gamma$ increases~\cite{supp_sm}.
+Moreover, we consider temperatures much smaller than fermionic energy-scales, thus the effect of thermal fluctuation on $\Delta \sigma$ can be ignored.
+Thus with increasing temperature, since effective $\sigma_{\rm{cl}}$ reduces, we expect that $\gamma$ increases (see Appendix~\ref{app_thermal}).

-For numerical computation of $n_{c}^{\rm{cl}}$ and $n_{c}^{\rm{Q}}$ at finite $\beta=1/T$, we resort to Monte Carlo (MC) simulation \tb{where both the spins and fermions contribute to total energy of any configuration.
-However, given electronic time-scales are much faster than the spin time-scales, the electronic effects can be effectively included as internal energy corrections to the spin configurations within Metropolis algorithm~\cite{metropolis_jcp_1953} (see SM~\cite{supp_sm})}.
-We start from an initial configuration with $n=l^2$ up-spins while rest of the spins are down.
-We then investigate the quantity
+To analyze the critical cluster size and growth of the clusters at finite $T$, we resort to Monte Carlo (MC) simulation and employ the Metropolis algorithm~\cite{metropolis_jcp_1953}.
+When the spins and fermions are decoupled ($\kappa=0$), a random spin $s_{i}$ is chosen and the energy $\Delta E_{i}$ required to flip the spin (i.e., $s_{i} \to -s_{i}$) is calculated as: